 6. Once creamed add the softened cream cheese.
 Turn the mixer up and beat on high speed for approx. 2-3 minutes or until the frosting is thick, smooth and creamy.
 Once ready, fit a piping bag with your favourite nozzle.
 Fill the bag with the homemade frosting.
 Pipe onto each cupcake or simply spread two tablespoons of the frosting on each cupcake, if preferred.

-7. Finish with a banana slice, some chocolate chips and enjoy!
+7. Finish by decorating the cupcakes with a banana slice, chopped nuts or some chocolate chips.

 Banana cupcake recipe adapted from Two Peas and Their Pod